edistyping/favoriteshirts-frontend/README.md

 # TO DO
-    - Upon sign out, what should we do with Favorites state?
-        - Clear the state variable, localStorage

     - Post.js
         - Error when uploading
             - double check inputs
+        - validateData() seems weird with how filter is returning...

+    - Favorite page
+        -  Needs to read Favorite from localStorage/Cloud
+            - For localStorage guest, how?

+    - Upon sign out, what should we do with Favorites state?
+        - Clear the state variable, localStorage

     - Update formatting for Home, Post, Favorite, Profile, MyPost components
         - Post